Thank you 2013!

-Please view the slide show of this year's event and those from prior years.
+Please view the slide show of the 2013 event and those from prior years.

 We are looking forward to the third weekend in July, 2015, for our next Tour.

 If you would like to submit your garden for consideration as a tour venue, or have interest in joining the Garden Club or Quilt Guild, please email the tour at firstname.lastname@example.org, or see the "contact us" tab on the website.

 What a stellar combination: Spectacular landscaped gardens adorned with traditional and contemporary art quilts!
 This event is a MUST SEE for those who love gardening (the #1 national hobby) and/or quilting (the oldest national craft.)
 This Tour, a showcase for Mukilteo (rated in the top 10 of "Most Livable Cities"), is co-sponsored by Mukilteo Lighthouse Quilters and the Mukilteo Way Garden Club.

 Our 4th biennial Garden & Quilt Tour was EXPANDED to a 2-day time frame: Saturday, July 20, 2013, 11 AM to 4 PM AND Sunday July 21, 12 PM to 4 PM.

 Please join us on our self-directed tour by car to our seven garden locations.
 There will be over one hundred hand-made quilts on display in these premier residential gardens in and around Mukilteo, a scenic waterfront community located 25 miles north of Seattle.
 The tour is open to the public for an admission fee of $18.